v6d-io/v6d/docs/notes/cloud-native/deploy-kubernetes.rst

 Install vineyard-operator
 -------------------------

-There are two ways to install vineyard operator: installing using Helm(recommended), or installing from source code.
+There are two recommended methods for installing the vineyard operator: using Helm (preferred) or installing directly from the source code.

 .. note::

-    Before you install vineyard operator, you should have a Kubernetes cluster and kubectl installed.
-Here we use `kind`_ to create a cluster.
+    Prior to installing the vineyard operator, ensure that you have a Kubernetes cluster and kubectl installed.
+In this guide, we will use `kind`_ to create a cluster.

-Before installing vineyard, you need ensure cert-manager is installed first to meet the requirements of the webhook components in vineyard operator:
+Before proceeding with the vineyard installation, it is essential to install cert-manager, as it is required by the webhook components within the vineyard operator:

 Install cert-manager
 ^^^^^^^^^^^^^^^^^^^^